balqui/yacaree/README-v11.txt

 if you download and run it, the authors claim to have no responsibility whatsoever on the outcome of the run.

+See the major features in the "Readme" text for version 1.0 below.

 Major differences with version 1.0 are as follows:

 a/ The iPred algorithm is used to construct the lattice, instead